 This project connects the community's largest center of employment and pedestrian activity, the UA campus, directly to the largest paved trail network in Arkansas.
 This project greatly increases accessibility for all users, particularly non-motorized travelers as it facilitates individuals to move freely without a car.
 The project greatly increases affordable transportation choices and revitalizes a street corridor that encourages people to live, work, and play within a walkable and bikeable urban environment.
+This project is a critical step towards aligning our campus into the broader community efforts to create a bicyclefriendly environment where everyone can share pathways together.

-The UA developed a Campus Transportation Plan16 in 2015 through a data driven iterative process.
+The UA developed a Campus Transportation plan16 in 2015 through a data driven iterative process.
 More than 5,000 people participated in the plan development process through online surveys, stakeholder meetings, interactive project website and maps, open houses and workshops.
 The plan identifies the changing travel trends of young people primarily towards reduced driving trips and increased walking, biking, and transit trips.
 One of the key recommendations of the Campus Transportation Plan was to redesign major campus gateways to prioritize them towards walking, biking, and transit.
 The Plan identifies Maple Street as the "most direct and grade-friendly corridor" for connecting to the regional active transportation system and identified the leading campus gateway strategy as "creating last mile bicycle network connections".

 The project connects to the Razorback Regional Greenway multi-purpose paved trail immediately east of the Maple Street bridge over the Arkansas Missouri Railroad tracks.17 The importance of this projects connection to the greenway cannot be overstated.
 The region-wide greenway provides thousands of students, faculty and staff accessible and affordable pedestrian and bicycle access to and from campus.
 Continuous shared-use paved trail counts show 265,000 total users.
 The project also increases accessibility and affordability for users identified as underserved, overburdened or disadvantaged by improving access to Razorback Transit.
 Razorback Transit is fare-free for all users and each bus is equipped to transport bicycles.
-Specifically, this complete street increases pedestrian and bicycle accessibility to and from three primary Razorback Transit stops:
+Specifically, this complete street increases pedestrian and bicycle accessibility to and from three primary Razorback Transit stops.
+(See pg.
+13 for more information.)